 The man approached Jesus with an important condition, "if you will".
 Is this an important part of making a request of God?
 Read Matthew 6:10 and Luke 22:42.
+Yes, prayer should always be made according to God's will.

 Is it always God's will to heal?
 Read 2 Corinthians 12:7-9.
+No, it is not always God's will to heal us.
+He sometimes has greater purposes for our trials than healing.